Skip to main content

 Public feedback on the plan will be considered and incorporated where appropriate.

-Timeline item 4 - incomplete
+• Timeline item 4 - complete

 Report to Council

-If you have questions or want to learn more about the project, please email us or contact the Council officers listed below.
+If you have questions or want to learn more about the project, please contact us via the following:

 The City of Canterbury Bankstown acknowledges the traditional custodians of the land, water and skies of Canterbury-Bankstown, the Darug (Darag, Dharug, Daruk, Dharuk) People.
 We recognise and respect Darug cultural heritage, beliefs and relationship with the land.
 We acknowledge the First Peoples’ continuing importance to our CBCity community.